-Pursuant to legislation effective July 1, 1999, rural energy programs previously administered by the former Department of Community and Regional Affairs, Division of Energy, were transferred to AEA for administration as part of a larger reorganization of state agencies.
+Pursuant to legislation effective July 1, 1999 rural energy programs previously administered by the former Department of Community and Regional Affairs, Division of Energy, were transferred to AEA for administration as part of a larger reorganization of state agencies.
 Five general energy programs, including the rural energy programs originally part of AEA prior to the 1993 reorganization, comprising more than twenty smaller programs were moved to AEA.

-a.
+Effective July 14, 2011, the Legislature empowered AEA to acquire, construct, own and operate a hydroelectric project located on the Susitna River.
+Under this legislative authorization, AEA is working on the planning, design and licensing of the Susitna-Watana Hydroelectric Project a.
 Debt Issued and Outstanding